-Angina is a term used for chest pain caused by reduced blood flow to the heart muscle.
-Angina (an-JIE-nuh or AN-juh-nuh) is a symptom of coronary artery disease.
-Angina is typically described as squeezing, pressure, heaviness, tightness or pain in your chest.
+Angina (an-JIE-nuh or AN-juh-nuh) is a type of chest pain caused by reduced blood flow to the heart.
+Angina is a symptom of coronary artery disease.

-Angina is relatively common but can be hard to distinguish from other types of chest pain, such as the pain or discomfort of indigestion.
-If you have unexplained chest pain, seek medical attention right away.
+Although angina is relatively common, it can still be hard to distinguish from other types of chest pain, such as the discomfort of indigestion.
+If you have unexplained chest pain, seek medical help right away.

 - Shortness of breath